message/iata/IS.md

 - positive COVID-19 PCR test result issued at least 14 days before arrival; or
 - presence of antibodies against COVID-19 measured by ELISA serologic assay.
 Details can be found at <a href="https://tinyurl.com/ya2tsh9p">https://tinyurl.com/ya2tsh9p</a>
-5. Effective 27 July 2021, passengers with a COVID-19 vaccination or recovery certificate must have a negative COVID-19 antigen rapid test or a PCR test taken at most 72 hours before departure.
+5. Passengers with a COVID-19 vaccination or recovery certificate must have a negative COVID-19 antigen rapid test or a PCR test taken at most 72 hours before departure.
 The test result must be in Danish, English, Icelandic, Norwegian or Swedish.
 - This does not apply to:
 - nationals and residents of Iceland;
 - passengers younger than 16 years.